-Welcome back to my “High End Looks for Less” monthly feature where I scour the web to find interior design projects that inspire the hell out of me, but not my itty bitty bank account.
+Welcome to “High End Looks for Less,” where I scour the web to find interior design projects that inspire the hell out of me, but not my itty bitty bank account.

-Click here to read last month’s Studio McGee edition in case you missed it – the soothing bedroom they designed is beyond gorgeous.
+Click here to read the popular Studio McGee edition – the soothing bedroom they designed is beyond gorgeous.

-The majority of people (such as myself) can’t afford to replicate these high-end rooms, but we still desire to achieve the same look and those feel-good vibes these perfectly-designed rooms give us.
+The majority of people (such as myself) can’t afford to replicate these high-end spaces, but we still desire to achieve the same look and those feel-good vibes these perfectly-designed rooms give us.

-When I first started planning the entire interior design and build of our current modern farmhouse a couple years ago, I started an Instagram account and started saving any interior design images that inspired me.
+When I first started planning the entire interior design and build of our current modern farmhouse in 2016, I started an Instagram account and started saving any interior design images that inspired me.